exhibitionist-digital/vultra/README.md

 # vultra (vue ultra)

 > [!WARNING]
-> This project does not need any build tools or compiling, you probably don't want to be here, how did you get here?
+> This project does not need any build steps, bundling or compiling, you probably don't want to be here -- how did you get here?

 * No build
 * No bundle